Working in partnership

 Making you feel welcome

-Keeping in touch through diaries, phone calls, emails, letters, Tapestry in Early Years, sharing Learning Journals, newsletters, blogs and Facebook
+Keeping in touch through School Ping, diaries, phone calls, emails, letters, Tapestry, newsletters, and Facebook

-Offering parent/carer evenings, class, phase and whole school coffee mornings, appointments and home visits
+Offering parent/carer evenings, class, phase and whole school events and assemblies, appointments and home visits

 Using the school website to signpost information, advice and support and to keep you up to date with school life